Skip to content

 See Soft Delete Support for the full configuration guide.

 Under the hood, ElasticLens now uses a dedicated LensBuilder that extends the Elasticsearch Builder.
-This powers the viaIndex scope flag and provides a cleaner architecture for the search API.
-The IndexModel::query() method now returns a LensBuilder instance.
+This powers the viaIndex scope flag and gives the search API a cleaner architecture.
+IndexModel::query() returns a LensBuilder instance.